Welcome to the

 Our school teaches traditional Matusbayashi Ryu (Shorin Ryu).
 Our school supports the Nagamine Family Karate style and association.

 The school is owned and operated by Scott Mastin.
-Mastin Sensei has been involved with the Martial Arts since a very early age and has been teaching Matsubayashi-ryu since 1991.
-He has had only 2 instructors in his lifetime within the same style.
-Both of instructors were from Okinawa.
-When his first instructor chose to leave the art of Matsubayashi Ryu, Mastin Sensei stayed with the Nagamine Lineage and became a direct student under Soke Takayoshi Nagamine.
+Mastin Sensei has been involved with the Martial Arts since a very early age and teaches the art of Matsubayashi-ryu as a direct student under the late Soke Takayoshi Nagamine.

 “I will always cherish my special and unique time that Soke devoted to me.
 He was a rare gem on earth.
 I will continue to pass down all of the teachings that he so selflessly gave me.
 I realize that I am very fortunate to have spent as much time as I did with him.
 I will always love and cherish his friendship, teachings and who he was a person”